jruizvar/cnn-model/README.md

 important in many analysis workflows.

 This study aims the identification of electrons and photons by simulating the signature of these particles in the ECAL detector.
-Charged pions are included in the simulation as they are frequently produced in LHC collisions.
+Charged pions are included in the simulation as they arise frequently in the LHC collisions.
 Our approach to deal with this supervised classification problem is based on artificial neural networks (NN).
-Two models are studied, the firt one is a shallow NN with fully connected layers while the second model involves convolutional layers.
+Two models are studied, the first one is a shallow NN with fully connected layers, while the second model involves convolutional layers.

 Each classification model was trained in batches of 128 images during 10K steps (64 epochs).
 The energy threshold vary from 0 to 30 GeV in steps of 10 GeV.
 In terms of classification accuracy, the convolutional neural network outperforms the shallow model.
-The following table sumarizes the results.

 <table>
   <tr>